hibbitts-design/publishing-with-docsify-this/README.md

 Now that you have Markdown files hosted online, you're ready to transform them into visually styled web pages.
 Docsify-This makes this process remarkably simple while offering a range of customization options to match your needs.

-_As an open source project, you have the option to host your own Docsify-This instance with your own custom domain, giving you full control over your publishing platform with minimal configuration required._
+_As an open source project, you even have the option to host your own Docsify-This instance with your own custom domain, giving you full control over your publishing platform with minimal configuration required._

 ### Getting Started